 Recipe video above.
 A really great Guacamole, the way it's made in Mexico and in the best Mexican restaurants around the world!
 The secret step that makes this so special is making a paste with onion, chilli, coriander/cilantro and salt before adding the avocado.
 Mashing is key to release flavour.
 And nobody wants raw onion chunks in their guac!

 Course: Appetizer, Dip

-Keyword: Guacamole, Traditional guacamole
+Keyword: Guacamole, guacamole recipe, Traditional guacamole

 2tbspfinely chopped white onion(or red, brown or yellow)

 1tbspfinely chopped jalapeno or serrano chilli(or other chilli of choice) (adjust to taste)

 1/4cuproughly chopped coriander/cilantro leaves

 2medium avocados (or 1 very large one)(Note 1)

 Lime juice, to taste (I use 1/4 - 1/2 lime)

 Optional: 1 ripe tomato, peeled, deseeded and chopped